KokelSan/HoloLens2-Internship/README.md

 :-------------------------:|:-------------------------:
 |The Force is strong in this one...|Hey my friend !
 It's been a while !!|

-## Demo video 🎥
+## Video 🎥
-Here is a link to the demonstration video I showed to the jury during my internship presentation.
+Here is the demonstration video I showed to the jury during my internship presentation:

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=uPnRG8wH2bg
 " target="_blank"><img src="http://img.youtube.com/vi/uPnRG8wH2bg/0.jpg"